 23 Famous People That Are From Spain

-From the beginning of time, Spain has been home to many famous and the most acclaimed personalities on this planet.
+From the beginning, Spain has been home to many famous and the most acclaimed personalities.
 Here is a list of a few remarkable Spanish people from different fields:

 1. Famous Spanish People from Sports